parachvte/phpSocketChat/README.md

 ### 1. Structures

-Directory `lib/` contains some useful common class.
+Directory `lib/` contains some useful common classes.

 * To implement the socket server, we have classes `SocketServer`, `SocketClient`, `SocketPacket`.